The 13 behavioral traditions behind every criterion.

 Framework Application

 The friction mapping and conversion mechanism integrity criteria are grounded in Fogg's model.
-A visitor may have sufficient motivation and encounter a prompt — the CTA — but if the ability to complete the action is impaired by friction, the behavior does not occur.
-Every unnecessary step, field, or obstacle identified in D1 and F1 is a direct application of Fogg's ability dimension.
+A visitor may have sufficient motivation and encounter a prompt but if the ability to complete the action is impaired by friction, the behavior does not occur.

 Informs: C5, D1, D5, F1, F4